Slavskaa/Slavskaa/README.md

--  Hi, I’m @Slavskaa, a young programmer
+-  Hi, I’m Giovanna, a young programmer
 -  I’m interested in front-end, mostly.
 I like to practice by programming personal websites or exercices
 -  I’m currently learning nothing specific, but I'm looking fowarward on learning C# and Python